mikyjazz/MDX816/README.md

 ![minidexed](https://user-images.githubusercontent.com/2480569/161813414-bb156a1c-efec-44c0-802a-8926412a08e0.jpg)

-MDX816 is a fork of MiniDexed that is a FM synthesizer closely modeled on the famous DX7 by a well-known Japanese manufacturer running on a bare metal Raspberry Pi (without a Linux kernel or operating system).
+MDX816 is derived from MiniDexed that is a FM synthesizer closely modeled on the famous DX7 by a well-known Japanese manufacturer running on a bare metal Raspberry Pi (without a Linux kernel or operating system).
 On Raspberry Pi 2 and larger, it can run 8 tone generators, not unlike the TX816/TX802 (8 DX7 instances without the keyboard in one box).
 [Featured by HACKADAY](https://hackaday.com/2022/04/19/bare-metal-gives-this-pi-some-classic-synths/), [Adafruit](https://blog.adafruit.com/2022/04/25/free-yamaha-dx7-synth-emulator-on-a-raspberry-pi/), and [Synth Geekery](https://www.youtube.com/watch?v=TDSy5nnm0jA).

+IMPORTANT NOTE:
+A separate repository has been created and not a fork as many changes have been made (and many more will be made) that match my personal taste of what the application should be.
+I recommend you use the main repository (https://github.com/probonopd/MiniDexed) if you want to follow the main line of development; I cannot guarantee if and what changes will be reported here.

 ## Demo songs